14 Alternative Ways to Manage Procurement RFP Process

 RFP Alternative 8: Pre-commercial procurement (supplier selection for innovation)

-This process is established in the EU public procurement.
-It is called "Pre-commercial procurement" and is intended for sourcing the R&D, i.e., innovation.
+This process has been established in EU public procurement.
+It is called "Pre-commercial procurement" and is intended to source R&D, i.e., innovation.

 The selection of suppliers happens based on the material evidence of their delivery capabilities - solution design, prototype, and then the first test product.
 Upon acceptance of the results of pre-commercial procurement, a customer embarks on the standard RFP process to select the full-scale delivery partner(s) for the innovation product.